-Figure 16.
-Distribution of navigation object selection in two-dimensional content image conversion methods
+Figure 18.
+Distribution of navigation object selection in two-dimensional transition methods

-The choice of the navigation aids, static path and dynamic arrows, is in a similar proportion for the different methods of repositioning two-dimensional content (Fig. 16).
-However, it can be distinguished that the blending method preferred the static object more often.
-As the image is blurred when moving between positions, seeing not only the direction but also the distance to be travelled to reach a clear image potentially reduces the incidence of cyber-sickness and makes users feel more confident.
-In contrast, methods of cropping and changing the view of the video were more likely to prioritise the dynamic navigational object.
-Moving in a static line without video refresh during video clipping may be more likely to lead to cyber-sickness due to image-motion dissonance.
+The choice of the navigation object, static path and dynamic arrows is similar for the different methods (Fig. 18).
+However, it can be distinguished that the people who liked the blending method preferred the static path more often.
+As the image is blended when moving between viewing positions, seeing not only the direction but also the distance to be travelled to reach a clear image potentially reduces the occurrence of dizziness and makes users feel more confident.
+In contrast, people who prefer methods of clipping and sequential transition were more likely to prioritise the dynamic navigational object.
+While moving in a static line, without video refresh during video clipping, will more likely lead to nausea due to image-motion dissonance.
 In contrast, when using a dynamic object - an arrow - and seeing the direction but not the distance, the dissonance is potentially less.
-The reason for the increased popularity of the pointer in other methods may be the same.
-The transformation shows a moving image, while the arrows only show the direction of movement, causing less dissonance between the coincidence of the movement of the depicted objects.
-In the case of a road, it only moves when the user moves, so if the user stops at the start of a dynamic image change, so does the displayed road.
+The reason for the increased popularity of the dynamic arrows in other methods may be the same.
+The transition shows a movement, while the arrows only show the direction of movement, causing less dissonance.
+In the case of a static path, it only moves when the user moves, so if the user stops at the start of a transition, so does the displayed road.
 This creates dissonance between the movement of the rendered images.

-The best-scoring road navigation object was in the fusion method and the worst was in the video overlay method (Table 5).
-Arrows scored best in the cut-off method and worst in the video method.
-Although the latter method has on average the worst estimates of the auxiliary navigation objects, the high standard deviation suggests that the distribution of estimates of navigation objects for this method is very wide.
-As video is generally the worst-rated method for changing the viewing position, the estimation of navigational objects in this method may also have suffered as a result.
+The path navigation object was indicated as best for the blending method and as worst for the sequential transition method (Table 7).
+Dynamic arrows showed the best result for the clipping method and the worst for the sequential transition method.
+Although the latter method has, on average, the worst estimates, the high standard deviation suggests that the distribution of estimates of navigation objects for this method is very wide.
+As the sequential transition is the worst-rated method for changing the viewing position, the estimation of navigational objects for this method may also have suffered as a result.

-Table 5.
-Estimates and standard deviations of navigational objects used in two-dimensional content image conversion methods
+Table 7.
+Estimates and standard deviations of navigational objects used in two-dimensional methods